philipenzobui/tweet-virality-prediction/README.md

 ## Data

-The datasets contain (mostly) recent tweets from high profile Twitter accounts in the fields of blockchain, cryptocurrency, and Web3.
-There are several columns to help you predict the engagement from a tweet.
-Engagement is defined as the number of retweets and likes and is available in the column engagement_count.
+The datasets contained (mostly) recent tweets from high profile Twitter accounts in the fields of blockchain, cryptocurrency, and Web3.
+There were several columns to help predict the engagement from a tweet.
+Engagement was defined as the number of retweets and likes and was available in the column engagement_count.
 There was 26,757 rows in the training set, and 8,921 in the submission set.

 I have not put the data in this repository, as it is unclear whether competitors are allowed to use the data given outside of the competition.